-The line between a BJJ choke and a neck crank is a very thin one.
-It is not uncommon for a choke to turn into a neck crank.
-In fact, it is so common that in most cases, a choke turned neck crank is not considered illegal, even though cranks are.
-Learn how to recognize when your choke is headed into crank territory and how to prevent it…if you really want to.
+The line between a BJJ choke and a Neck Crank is a very thin one.
+It is not uncommon for a choke to turn into a Neck Crank.
+In fact, it is so common that in most cases, a choke turned in a Neck Crank is not considered illegal, even though cranks are.
+Learn how to recognize when your choke is headed into the crank territory and how to prevent it…if you really want to.

 Choking is the ultimate way to finish in Brazilian Jiu-Jitsu.
 There’s no bravado or endurance when it comes to choking.
 If you’re caught in a tight choke, tap.
 You won’t like the alternative.
 Given the power of the choke, it is no wonder that there is such variety among choking techniques.
-Chokes are the highest percentage submission in both grappling martial arts and MMA.
+Chokes are the highest percentage of submission in both grappling martial arts and MMA.
 But what happens when you can’t finish a choke?
 You messed up somewhere along the way and there’s no choke no matter how hard you try.
-Do you give up or turn to the choke’s next door neighbor, the neck crank?
+Do you give up or turn to the choke’s next-door neighbor, the Neck Crank?

-The neck crank is a brutal spine twisting submission that is illegal at all belt levels under IBJJF rules.
+The Neck Crank is a brutal spine-twisting submission that is illegal at all belt levels under IBJJF rules.
 That is when you’re going straight for a spinal lock without a choke.
-Cover up your neck crank with a choke though, and you have a “cheat” move for competition.
-Ruleset aside, the neck crank is a very potent and efficient submission.
+Cover up your Neck Crank with a choke though, and you have a “cheat” move for competition.
+Ruleset aside, the Neck Crank is a very potent and efficient submission.
 However, it is very important to be aware of what you’re doing, because it is a potentially debilitating hold.
 If you like to use cranks in cohort with your chokes, make sure you do them correctly.
-If you want to skip them than you have to recognize when a choke is no longer a choke.
+If you want to skip them then you have to recognize when a choke is no longer a choke.